-- its carrying amount will be recorded principally through a sale transaction rather than through continuing use; - it is available for immediate sale in its present condition; and - the sale is highly probable.
+- its carrying amount will be recovered principally through a sale transaction rather than through continuing use; - it is available for immediate sale in its present condition; and - the sale is highly probable.

-AASB 5.8 also requires the local government to have a specific intention to sell the asset if it wishes to re-classify it as held for sale.
+AASB 5.8 also requires the local government to be committed to and actively marketing the sale of the asset to re-classify it as held for sale.